Raagaception/raagaception-12STD-CBSE-deck/README.md

 ## Updating to a new version of the deck

 1. Keep in mind that updating the deck **OVERWRITES** all edits and structural changes you might have made to the deck on your end.
-If you wish to get your changes included in the public version of the deck, check out how to [contribute your edits for the next update](#contributing-your-own-cards-and-edits-to-this-deck).
+If you wish to get your changes included in the public version of the deck, check out [how to contribute your edits for the next update](#contributing-your-own-cards-and-edits-to-this-deck).
 1. Open Anki, and rename your existing "_Raagaception's 12STD CBSE Deck_" to something like "_OLD Raagaception's 12STD CBSE Deck_"
 1. Now follow the same steps as [**installing the deck for the first time**](#Installing-the-deck-for-the-first-time)
-	- There's a chance you might get a dialogue box which looks something like this
+	- There's a chance you might get a dialogue box which looks similar to this :
 		![](https://i.imgur.com/qB70Afa.png)
-	- If you get this, simply change the ``New note type`` so it's has the exact same name as the ``Current note type``.
+	- If you get this, simply change the ``New note type`` to ``Basic-Raagaception`` if it's a basic card type (that is, has the fields ``Front`` and ``Back``) or to ``Cloze - Raagaception`` if it's a cloze card type (that is, it has the fields ``Text`` and ``Extra``)
 		![](https://i.imgur.com/iGEcA4h.png)
 1. After the import, you'll notice that all your existing cards have been automatically shifted to "_Raagaception's 12STD CBSE Deck_".
 At this point you can safely delete the now empty "_OLD Raagaception's 12STD CBSE Deck_".
-1. Close Anki fully and reopen it before doing anything else.
+2. Close Anki fully and reopen it before doing anything else.

 👉 To stay informed of new releases, make sure to [watch this repository's releases](https://help.github.com/en/articles/watching-and-unwatching-releases-for-a-repository), or join us on our [Discord server](https://discord.gg/kbSXsRTUC2) to get pinged whenever new updates are release.